ymunemasa/data-tutorials/tutorials/hdp/intro-to-machine-learning-with-apache-spark-and-apache-zeppelin/tutorial.md

 ### Final words

 We hope that you've been able to successfully run this first lab introducing basic, yet very common, Linear Regression model.
-More advanced Machine Learning models are introduced as part of series tackling specific examples, such as Twitter sentiment analysis, article auto-classification and so on.

-Make sure to checkout other [tutorials](https://hortonworks.com/tutorials/) for more examples on using Spark and Machine Learning.
+Next, if you would like to learn more on how to deploy machine learning models in production, checkout this tutorial on [deploying machine learning models with structured streaming](https://hortonworks.com/tutorial/deploying-machine-learning-models-using-spark-structured-streaming/).

+For a more advanced example, checkout our tutorial on [Twitter sentiment analysis](https://hortonworks.com/tutorial/deploying-machine-learning-models-using-spark-structured-streaming/).